Understand math cognition.

 Learning disorders

-Identify specific learning disorders that disrupt the performance in this aspect of math
+Identify specific learning disorders that disrupt the performance in specific aspects of math

 • image description